 2. Get up early

 Don’t underestimate the impact of the lighting on your photos.
 I feel the secret to good lighting is to avoid strong, direct light (e.g. sunlight at noon) as this creates harsh shadows that make it tricky to expose your subject correctly.
 A wonderful time to shoot photos is the “golden hour”, when the sun is low on the horizon (either in the morning or in the evening) and produces a soft and warm light that gives a romantic touch to your images.
 I use the iPhone app Sol to plan what time it will be golden hour in my location.
 Since the light is so much better, I really believe it’s worth it to get up super early and visit the most photogenic spots during the morning golden hour.
 An added bonus is that you’ll be able to take your photos when most other tourists are still asleep, so they won’t be spoiling your shots.
-In my e-book I’m sharing a few other situations which will give you good lighting as well.

 3. Know your camera settings